 The concept often seems impossible to the uninitiated, but ever since I first set eyes on grilled halloumi at a gyro shop, it's been a crucial element of my grilling repertoire.
 The magical hard cheese sears beautifully while retaining its shape over high heat; I love cooking it up for guests who first marvel at the notion that cheese can be grilled, and then fall for its salty flavor and chewy texture.

 Although halloumi has long been my go-to, it's not the only grill-worthy cheese out there.
 So, without further ado, meet our five grill-able cheeses:

 There's no better place to start than with halloumi, the rightful king of grilling cheese.
-The salty, semi-hard goat and sheep milk cheese hails from Cyprus and has a high melting point that makes it suitable to grill.
+The salty, semi-hard goat's and sheep's milk cheese hails from Cyprus and has a high melting point that makes it suitable to grill.
 In my heavily Greek neighborhood, halloumi can be found in almost every supermarket at a reasonable price.
 But, after writing about it a number of times, I've learned from all of you that it can be quite pricey in areas where it's not as plentiful.
 I urge you to take the plunge anyway—it's entirely worth it.